Why should we consider start using anonymous browsers instead of regular ones?

 When you’re using Epic with an encrypted proxy on, your data is encrypted and hidden from the government, from your ISP, from Google and from hundreds of data collectors.
 And when you close the Epic browser after internet surfing, it automatically deletes the browsing history, cookies, web cache, databases, web, Flash & Silverlight cookies — literally everything that compromises your privacy.

 3. Comodo Dragon / Ice Dragon

-Both these Comodo privacy web browsers possess top-level security features to anonymize your browsing data from the third party.
-One of the notable feature available on the free version is the virtualized mode that isolates the browser from the host system.
-Which can be attained by installing Comodo’s free antivirus software, Comodo Internet Security (CIS).
+Both these Comodo privacy web browsers possess top-level security features to anonymize your browsing data from a third party.
+One of the notable features available on the free version is the virtualized mode that isolates the browser from the host system.
+This can be attained by installing Comodo’s free antivirus software, Comodo Internet Security (CIS).

 Available on: Windows, Mac, Linux